khalidmammadov/khalidmammadov.github.io/spark/spark_ml_gradient_boost_mot.md

 car's state and fixed obvious issues.
 Another was the strong correlation between predicted and actual MOT test result for one particular Ford Fiesta model with a milage above 120K and particular petrol engine!

-In later articles I will use this MOT data again using different classification models (perhaps `Gradient boosting machines`) and see if I am going to get any better output given the same data.